KupiaSec/audit-repo-cloner/README.md

 ## Env

 Duplicate `.env.example` and rename it to `.env` and set the values properly.
-1. `ACCESS_TOKEN` - A [github personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) generated in the GitHub account that is allowed to create/update repositories in the organization.
+1. `GITHUB_ACCESS_TOKEN` - A [github personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) generated in the GitHub account that is allowed to create/update repositories in the organization.
 2. `GITHUB_ORGANIZATION` - The name of the GitHub organization that the repositories will be created in.
 3. `SOURCE_REPO_URL` - The URL of the source repository that will be cloned.
 4. `TARGET_REPO_NAME` - The name of the target repository that will be created.
 5. `COMMIT_HASH` - The commit hash of the source repository that will be cloned.
+6. `PROJECT_TEMPLATE_ID` - The ID of the project template that will be used to create the project in the target repository.
+This can be retrieved by going to the project template in the target repository and copying the ID from the URL.
+For example, if the URL is `https://github.com/orgs/KupiaSec/projects/7/views/2`, the ID would be `7`.
+7. `PROJECT_TITLE` - The title of the project that will be created.

 # Usage
 Make sure you have all values in the `.env` file set properly and then run the following command: